hashicorp/terraform-provider-aws/website/docs/r/spot_fleet_request.html.markdown

 * `target_capacity` - The number of units to request.
 You can choose to set the target capacity in terms of instances or a performance characteristic that is important to your application workload, such as vCPUs, memory, or I/O.
-* `on_demand_target_capacity` - (Optional) The number of full-price On-Demand units to request in addition to the spot instance capacity.
-Use this to guarantee a minimum capacity of the fleet even in the event that the spot requests cannot be filled.
-Capacity is defined in the same units as configured in target_capacity such as vCPUs, memory, or I/O. Not supported by launch_specification, must be used with launch_template_configs.
 * `allocation_strategy` - Indicates how to allocate the target capacity across the Spot pools specified by the Spot fleet request.
 The default is `lowestPrice`.